Best VPN on TV: How to Install and Set Up

 Another option you have is installing a VPN on your router, which will protect all your devices.
 This process is complicated unless you have a router with compatible firmware.
 Still, any wrong move while upgrading your firmware can break your router.

 Depending on the VPN you choose, you can read the setup instructions to guide you throughout the way.
 Another option you have is purchasing a pre-installed VPN router that works instantly.
 All you have to do is choose a server to connect to.

-What am I Looking for in a VPN on TV?
+What Am I Looking for In a VPN on TV?

 Depending on the Smart TV you have, you can decide which way to connect your VPN to it.
-What’s left is the features you can benefit from when connecting your VPN.
+What’s left are the features you can benefit from when connecting your VPN.
 Here’s a list of the essential features:

 - Multiple Server Locations: To bypass blocked content in more than one country depending on what you’re looking for.

 - Fast Speed: So you don’t suffer from buffering or connectivity issues.

 - Top-notch Security: Although unnecessary, it can be beneficial to have your data encrypted and have some privacy.
 The best VPNs usually include the top-notch security you’re looking for.